jasonsiders/apex-database-layer/wiki/The-DatabaseLayer-Class.md

 ### `useMocks`

-Configures the framework to use Mock DML and Mock SOQL operations, instead of interacting with the actual Salesforce database.
-Once this is called, `DatabaseLayer.Dml` will return a `MockDml` object; `Database.Soql.newQuery` will return a `MockSoql` object.
+Configures the framework to use Mock DML, Mock SOQL, and Mock Duplicates operations, instead of interacting with the actual Salesforce database.
+Once this is called, `DatabaseLayer.Dml` will return a `MockDml` object; `Database.Soql.newQuery` will return a `MockSoql` object; `DatabaseLayer.Duplicates` will return a `MockDuplicates` object.
 This static method is only visible in the `@IsTest` context.

 - `static void useMocks()`